 Hostile work cultures are unhealthy.
 Being constantly surrounded with negativity will lead to a diminished self-worth.
 It can also contribute to physical illness and anxiety including migraines, nausea, and a higher susceptibility of contracting colds and flus.
 Stay mindful of your mental wellbeing and keep your eyes open for a better work environment.
 You may even want to establish a relationship with a reputable recruiter to stay connected to new opportunities.

-Are you ready to grow your finance, audit, tax, or accounting team?
+Are you ready for a new opportunity in finance, audit, tax, or accounting?